 ALSO READCPI(M) practising 'murderous politics', says Naidu Pak will be condemned worldwide if Jadhav hangs: Naidu Venkaiah Naidu applauds 'Baahubali 2', draws parallels with 'Ben Hur' TN Govt to sanction 3 lakh houses in 2017-18; Venkaiah Naidu Naidu opens new transit terminal at Vijayawada airport

+Leaders cutting across the party today welcomed the order of International Court of Justice staying the execution of Indian national Kulbhushan Jadhav by Pakistan and asked it to respect the same.
 Hailing the order as "major victory" for India, Union Minister M Venkaiah Naidu said it has "exposed" Pakistan and exuded confidence that the final order too will be go in India's favour.
 "Major victory for India #KulbhushanJadhav case.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)